VCityTeam/UD-Viz/Readme.md

 |    ├── Components             # A set of components used by sub-directories at this level
 |    ├── Templates              # Classes builded with other sub-directory (Game, Widgets, Views) to propose application model
 |    ├── Views                  # Classes of 3D views encapsulating the itowns view
-|    ├── Game                   # A sub-directory offering game engine functionnality
+|    ├── Game                   # A sub-directory offering game engine functionnality (node compatible)
-|    |    ├── Shared            # code that can be executed both and client and server side to simulate a world
 |    |
 |    └── Widgets                # A sub-directory gathering a set web web widgets (UI)
 |         ├── Widget_1